Mojave or Vista, its still junk

 Here’s what they’re not telling you:

 - How many people tried “Mojave”

-- Which version of Vista these people were shown)
+- Which version of Vista these people were shown1)

-- What kind of hardware were these “Mojave” machines running
+- What kind of hardware were these “Mojave” machines running2

 - Whether these people actually used “Mojave” or merely watched the interviewer use “Mojave”